 Manuscript Preparation Guidelines

 The manuscript texts are written in English (see e-Saintika Template).
 Manuscripts in English will be first reviewed by editorial boards.
 The main text of a manuscript must be submitted as a Word document (.doc) or Rich Text Format (.rtf) file.

-The manuscript well-typed in single column on A4 size paper, use 12 pt of Palatino Linotype.
+The manuscript well-typed in single column on A4 size paper, use 12 pt of Book Antiqua.
 The manuscript contains an original work and have potentially contribute to the highly scientific advancement.

 The manuscript should contain the following section in order:

-The title must be written briefly and clearly, and must show precisely the problem to be raised, not to provide a variety of interpretive opportunities, not to contain abbreviations that are not commonly used, not too long (no more than 15 words), Palatino Linotype, font size 12 pt.
+The title must be written briefly and clearly, and must show precisely the problem to be raised, not to provide a variety of interpretive opportunities, not to contain abbreviations that are not commonly used, not too long (no more than 15 words), Book Antiqua, font size 14 pt.

 2. THE AUTHOR NAME

 Full name without academic degrees and titles, the author name should be accompanied by complete affiliation address and corresponding email.